 To make the exchange more equitable and avoid hurt feelings, consider having students choose one name out of a hat.
 This will be the person they write their card out to, cutting down on all the time that would be spent on making individual cards for everyone.

 Provide Valentines for Everyone

-The socioeconomics of your students may be mixed, and while there may be students whose families can afford to go all out on valentines for everyone in the class (you know that parent buying the full-size boxes of candy for the class?), many families may find the cost of purchasing cards for the holiday to be a burden.
+Socioeconomics of your students may be mixed, and while there may be students whose families can afford to go all out on valentines for everyone in the class (you know that parent buying the full-size boxes of candy for the class?), many families may find the cost of purchasing cards for the holiday to be a burden.

 Solve the problem by printing out a variety of cards for your classroom exchange and setting aside time to make this an in-class activity.
-This creates and even playing field for students as no one comes into the class with “fancy” cards and leaves their classmates out — however well-intended their gesture may be.
+This creates an even playing field for students as no one comes into the class with “fancy” cards and leaves their classmates out — however well-intended their gesture may be.